Hero background

 Childcare in Ahero

-Experience the everyday life of a community nursery school up close, support educational activities, and discover what it means to grow and learn in a rural Kenyan setting.
-A simple, grounded, and deeply human experience.
+See up close the daily life of a community kindergarten, support the educational activities and find out what it's like to grow up and learn in rural Kenya.
+A simple, hands-on and deeply human experience.

 Where